Hanover school of architecture: Rectories

 Rectories are a special form of residential building.
 The art historian Günther Kokkelink says that they were in the 19th century. century often with its own design claim.[The neo-Gothic has proven to be particularly suitable for this construction task.
 Their formal language of medieval sacred buildings was very suitable for underlining the purpose of the rectory.
 In the countryside, the rectories often received outbuildings for stables or as sheds, usually taken back creatively.
 End of the 19th Century often emerged in "painian group"ensembles of churches and rectories.

-Ludwig Frühling designed the rectory for the Marktkirchengemeinde am Marktplatz in Hanover in 1883–84.
+Ludwig Frühling designed the rectory for the Marktkirchengemeinde am Marktplatz in Hanover in 1883–1884.
 The house relates to the nearby town hall, which Hase had renovated a few years earlier, via its three large finial gables.

 The rectory of the Hanoverian Christ Church comes from Karl Börgemann.
 In addition to the apartments for several families, the large, "imposing"corner building also houses rooms for other church-relevant purposes, such as a library or meeting rooms.
 The house, built in 1905/06, has a corner tower and high stair gables, the facade is equipped with green glazed bricks.
-As usual for late buildings of the Hannover School, the house is provided with larger areas and shows less small details.
+As usual for late buildings of the Hanover School, the house is provided with larger areas and shows less small details.
 After war destruction, it was rebuilt in its old form between 1946 and 1948.